The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Geometric SAT with Non-Zero Temperature

-The following lemma states that, with high probability, no variable is too close to too many clauses.
+The following lemma states that, with overwhelming probability, no point (and therefore no variable) is too close to too many clauses.
 This eliminates the first problematic situation (and will also help with the second).
+Note that this statement only assumes random clause positions and holds for arbitrary variable positions, i.e., when moving a variable, we can assume that it holds before and after the movement.